Looking for an amazing and affordable penetrating oil?

 The different commercially branded penetrating oil and home-made improvised penetrating oil were ranked according to their effectiveness and price.

 The products were scored through the customer reviews on the internet and with the conducted comparison experiments.

-With its perfected scientific formula Kano Kroil Penetrating Oil can penetrate and creep into the smallest spaces down to a million inch of spaces.
-Perfect for cleaning and maintaining almost every metal from guns to bearings to hinges, Kano Kroil gets it done fast and efficient, making your every penny worth the price.
+With its perfected scientific formula Kano Kroil Penetrating Oil can penetrate and creep into the smallest spaces down to a million inches of space.
+Perfect for cleaning and maintaining almost every metal from guns to bearings to hinges, Kano Kroil gets it done fast and efficiently, making your every penny worth the price.

 Wrapping it up

 In the debate upon which product is the most effective penetrating oil, it doesn't just come with its price or how it claims to be the best.
 It should be able to back itself up with positive reviews from customers.